 Dog lying in the gras

-The small arachnids love our dogs and cats as a source of food but they can transmit dangerous pathogens such as borreliosis, babesiosis, ehrlichiosis and TBE.
-In order to protect our pets, the tick should be removed as soon as it is discovered as these diseases can have fatal consequences.
-Not only does time play an important role in removing ticks, but also the aids you use.
+Due to the mild weather, ticks are now active almost all year round.1 These small arachnids use our dogs and cats as a source of food, and in doing so they can transmit pathogens which trigger dangerous diseases such as borreliosis, babesiosis, ehrlichiosis, and TBE.2 In order to protect our pets, the tick should be removed as soon as it is discovered as these diseases can have serious, even fatal, consequences.3 The speed of removal is crucial, but so is the method used to take the ticks off.

 Necessary aids